YonPiseth/HMS/README.md

 ### Database Connection String

-**⚠️ REQUIRED: You must configure the database connection string before running the application.**
+**⚠️ REQUIRED: Configure your SQL Server connection before running the application.**

-The application reads the database connection from `HMS/App.config`.
-You need to update this file to match your SQL Server setup.
+Update the connection string in `HMS/App.config` to match your SQL Server instance:

-#### How to Change the Connection String:

-1. **Locate the Configuration File**
-   - Navigate to the `HMS` folder in your project
-   - Open `App.config` in a text editor or Visual Studio

-2. **Find the Connection String Section**
-   - Look for the `<connectionStrings>` section in the file
-   - It should look like this:

 ```xml
 <connectionStrings>